VoIP: Cloud PBX and IP PBX

 Epygi Cloud PBX

-The picture below is a screen capture of the web interface of the Epygi Cloud PBX: EC QX Services
+The video below gives you an overview of the Epygi Cloud PBX: EC QX Services

 A typical small office set up for the Epygi Cloud PBX (EC QX) will look as follows:

 In the picture on the left are three office extensions or desktop IP phones, and a remote extension (phone) that is outside the office.

 The office extensions connect via an Ethernet wire to a switch, then to the office router which has an internet connection (cable or fiber) to your ISP.
 From your ISP there is a connection to the Epygi Cloud PBX (EC QX).
 From the Epygi CLoud PBX there is a connection to a SIP Trunk provider aka Internet Telephone Switch Provider (ITSP).
 You can choose an ITSP/SIP trunk provider from a list of ITSPs that host a SIP server.
 The ITSP talks to the PSTN (the old phone carrier such as Verizon, AT&T, Sprint,, ) to handle both VoIP calls as well analog voice calls from landlines, or cell phone calls.

 The optional failover is an IP PBX or E1 Gateway that is directly connected to the PSTN in case the internet fails.
 This way phone calls will still go through.

 The ecMON is the web interface to the ecMON web application that shows you call logs.
 The ecQX is another web interface to the Cloud PBX that lets you see voice mails, faxes, and lets you set the calling features (call forwarding, attendants, simultaneous calling, etc).
 Both web applications are in the cloud.